Cairns State High School was founded in 1917 as an annex of Cairns Central State School and celebrated the Centenary in 2017.

 The Administration Block at Cairns State High was successfully added to the register as a State Heritage Place in May 2014.
 The Queensland Heritage Council recognises the significance of the building as part of Queensland’s cultural heritage and a place of cultural significance.

-The history of Cairns State High School has been collated and made into a book.
-The book was launched on 5 February 2017.
-Copies are available for sale from the school.
+The history of Cairns State High School has been collated and made into a book which was launched as part of our Centenary Celebrations.
+Electronic copies are available for sale from the school.